AndrewMillerOnline/andrewmilleronline.github.io/_posts/2023-05-04-treatise-on-snapshotting-data-crm-analytics.md

 You may have noticed something interesting about the recipe structure above: we're reading in the snapshot dataset, appending new data to it, then _overwriting_ the snapshot dataset.
 That means when you go to create this recipe for the first time, that snapshot dataset doesn't yet exist.
 As such, you have to create this recipe in two steps.

 First you'll create a recipe that includes the nodes from the uppermost "branch" of the screenshotted recipe.
-Specifically, you'll ingest your data, filter it, aggregate itm transform it, and then output it.
+Specifically, you'll ingest your data, filter it, aggregate it, transform it, and then output it.
 That creates your snapshot dataset for the first time.

 Next you'll add the bottom nodes as well as the append.
 Specifically, you'll edit the recipe to bring in the existing snapshot dataset, add the data retention filter, then add the append node.